 The applicant has requested the approval of a special use permit pursuant to Section 7-700 of the zoning code, which allows an increase in floor area ratio, height and/or density of a project in exchange for on-site affordable housing units.
 In this instance the applicant is requesting increased bonus height under 7-700, without an increase in floor area or density.
 In exchange for the bonus height and the use of the voluntary contribution as defined in the Developer's Housing Contribution Policy Work Group (June 2005), the applicant in cooperation with the Office of Housing has submitted an affordable housing plan that will provide twenty-eight (28) affordable set-aside rental units within the project.
 This exceeds one-third of the estimated additional units made possible by the bonus height (23-24 units) with the additional units being provided in lieu of the voluntary cash contribution associated with the non-bonus units.
 The Affordable Housing Plan was approved by the Affordable Housing Advisory Committee on November 3, 2011.
-The provision of 28 affordable units, which is the same percentage that was provided at the Del Ray Central apartments (9 units within 141).
+The provision of 28 affordable units, proportional to the other units within project, at the property would be about 6% of the total units, which is the same percentage that was provided at the Del Ray Central apartments (9 units within 141).